Thad Jones: Career

-In January 1979, Thad suddenly moved to Copenhagen, Denmark, (to the great surprise of his New York bandmates), where several other U.S. jazz musicians had gone to live.
-There he became the leader of The Danish Radio Big Band, and married a Danish woman (Lis).
-Jones transformed the Danish Radio Big Band into one of the world's best.
+After abruptly relocating to Copenhagen (as had several other US jazz musicians), he became the leader of The Danish Radio Big Band, Jones transformed the Danish Radio Big Band into one of the world's best.
 The result can be heard on a live-recording from the Montmartre in Copenhagen.
 In July 1979, Jones formed a new big band, Eclipse, with which he recorded a live album, Eclipse.
 Several Americans were on the album: pianist Horace Parlan, baritonist Sahib Shihab, trumpeter Tim Hagans, and trombonist/vocalist Richard B. Boone.
 The rest of the band comprised trombonists Bjarne Thanning and Ture Larsen, trumpeter Lars Togeby, altoists Ole Thøger and Michael Hove, tenor saxophonist Bent Jædig, and bassist Jesper Lundgaard.
 Jones further composed for the Danish Radio Big Band and taught jazz at the Royal Danish Conservatory in Copenhagen.
 He studied composition formally during this period, and also took up the valve trombone.
+In later years, his playing ability was diminished due to a lip injury, but his composing and arranging skills blossomed.
+His best-known composition is the standard "A Child Is Born".

-In February 1985, Jones returned to the U.S. to take over the leadership of the Count Basie Orchestra, upon his former leader's death.
+In February 1985, Jones returned to the US to take over the leadership of the Count Basie Orchestra, upon his former leader's death.
 Jones fronted the Basie band on numerous tours, also writing arrangements for recordings and performances with vocalist Caterina Valente and the Manhattan Transfer, but had to step down due to ill health.

+Personal life

+Jones had a daughter Thedia and a son Bruce from his first marriage in the US.

+In January 1979, Jones suddenly moved to Copenhagen, Denmark, to the great surprise of his New York bandmates.
+He married a Danish woman, Lis.
+They named their son Thaddeus Joseph William Jones (born c.
+1980).

-He returned to his home in Copenhagen for the last few months of his life, and died of cancer on August 20, 1986, at Herlev Hospital.
-In later years his playing ability was diminished due to a lip injury, but his composing and arranging skills blossomed.
-His best-known composition is the standard "A Child Is Born".
+Jones returned to the US in 1985 to lead the Count Basie Orchestra after his former leader's death.
+Jones' decline in health caused him to retire from performing.
+He returned to his home in Copenhagen for the last few months of his life.
+He died of cancer on August 20, 1986, aged 63, at Herlev Hospital.
+He is buried in Copenhagen's Vestre Kirkegård Cemetery (Western Churchyard Cemetery).

-At the time of his death, Jones had a six-year-old son, also named Thad (Thaddeus Joseph William Jones), with his wife Lis Jones.
-He had a daughter Thedia and a son Bruce in the U.S. He was buried in Copenhagen's Vestre Kirkegård Cemetery (Western Churchyard Cemetery).

-Thad Jones has a street named after him in southern Copenhagen, "Thad Jones Vej" (Thad Jones Street).